Generalized Degrees of Freedom of Noncoherent Diamond Networks: Main Results

 , we list all the 24 permutations, and classify them within the regimes considered in this paper.

-\subsection{Regimes with Simple gDoF solution}
+\subsection{Regimes with Simple gDoF Solution}

 In the next theorem, we explain the regimes in which the gDoF can be achieved by a simple relay selection and the decode-and-forward strategy. \begin{thm} For the 2-relay diamond network with parameters in the regimes indicated in Table~\ref{tab:SimpleRegimes}, the gDoF can be achieved by selecting a single relay as indicated in Table~\ref{tab:SimpleRegimes}. \end{thm} \begin{IEEEproof} For achievability, we use the decode-and-forward strategy by selecting a single relay depending on the regime as indicated in Table~\ref{tab:SimpleRegimes}.
 (The existing noncoherent schemes from \cite{Zheng_Tse_Grassmann_MIMO} can be used in each link).
 For example, when $\gamma_{\text{rd}1}\geq\gamma_{\text{sr}1}\geq\gamma_{\text{\text{sr}}2}$, we use decode-and-forward using only Relay $\text{R}_{1}$.
-The gDoF achievable from the source to Relay $\text{R}_{1}$ is $\brac{1-1/T}\gamma_{\text{sr}1}$ and the gDoF achievable from Relay $\text{R}_{1}$ to the destination is $\brac{1-1/T}\gamma_{\text{rd}1}$.
+The gDoF of the link from the source to Relay $\text{R}_{1}$ is $\brac{1-1/T}\gamma_{\text{sr}1}$ and the gDoF of the link from Relay $\text{R}_{1}$ to the destination is $\brac{1-1/T}\gamma_{\text{rd}1}$.
 Each link can be trained using one symbol, the rest of the symbols can be used for data transmission and this achieves the gDoF for each link \cite{Zheng_Tse_Grassmann_MIMO}.
-Thus, in this case, the gDoF achievable from the source to the destination evaluates to $\min\cbrac{\brac{1-1/T}\gamma_{\text{\text{sr}}1},\brac{1-1/T}\gamma_{\text{rd}1}\vphantom{a^{a^{a}}}}=\brac{1-1/T}\gamma_{\text{\text{sr}}1}$.
+Thus, in this case, the gDoF lower bound from the source to the destination evaluates to $\min\cbrac{\brac{1-1/T}\gamma_{\text{\text{sr}}1},\brac{1-1/T}\gamma_{\text{rd}1}\vphantom{a^{a^{a}}}}=\brac{1-1/T}\gamma_{\text{\text{sr}}1}$.
 The other case from the last row of Table~\ref{tab:SimpleRegimes} can similarly be evaluated.